jakubkratina/larachartie/README.md

 ```

-Then you can just call following in the your controller class:
+Then you can just have to call following in the your controller class:

 ```php